|

 7 CFR 273.14(a); 7 CFR 273.10(f)

-FoodShare assistance groups with zero FoodShare benefits in their initial benefit month (pro-rated benefits) and a FoodShare allotment greater than zero in the second month, will be certified for six, 12, or 36 months (depending on their household composition) beginning with the application month.
-If FoodShare eligibility is denied in the month of application for any other reason, and eligibility begins the following month, the six, 12, or 36-month certification period begins in the month following the application month.
+FoodShare household with zero FoodShare benefits in their initial benefit month (pro-rated benefits) and a FoodShare allotment greater than zero in the second month, are certified for six, 12, or 36 months (depending on their household composition) beginning with the application month.
+If FoodShare eligibility is denied in the month of application for any other reason, and eligibility begins the following month, the 6, 12, or 36 month certification period begins in the month following the application month.
 If the benefit calculation is zero for the first two months, the case will be denied.

 The certification period of the following food units is six months: